 At the vaccination visit your COVID-19 vaccination card that you got at your prime visit in the national programme will be updated to note that you have now had a boost dose.
 The difference will be that this entry will not give the name and batch number of the vaccine you have received (as this would "unblind" you).
 Instead, the card will be marked with "COVID-19 vaccine" "Com-COV2 Trial" and the date.
 We will also write to your GP to ask them to enter this information into your medical record.
-The UK has not, as yet, introduced any kind of official certification system in relation to vaccinations and it is unclear whether they will do so.
 We are working together with the vaccine task force and NHS digital to ensure that there is a digital record of the COVID vaccines received during the trial, for our participants.
-As an interim measure, we will provide all participants with an official letter addressed to "to whom it may concern" stating their involvement in the trial, the premise of the trial and the dates of their vaccines.
-We will always seek to not disadvantage our participants and will be responsive to any of these kinds of potential changes - taking advice from the trial oversight committees.
+Whilst participants remain blinded to which vaccines, they have received, we will provide all participants with an official letter addressed to "to whom it may concern" stating their involvement in the trial, the premise of the trial and the dates of their vaccines.